+Canada immigration news is always trending especially in India because majority of the skilled crowd aspire to live and work in Canada and the younger crowd have set their goals of moving to Canada from India by the time they have completed their graduation for higher studies or work.
+Hence, there is a clear surge in more and more people looking for Canada Migration from India and how to apply for Canada Permanent Residence.
 Applicants who immigrate through the economic class are mainly skilled workers, business owners and senior managers with management experience and investment capabilities.
-In fact, a huge chunk of the immigrants who migrate to Canada belong to the economic class.
-The economic immigration program is divided into various categories, but we will only discuss about the two important programs which are as follows:
+How much does it cost to immigrate to Canada from India?
+In fact not much through the Express entry and PNP routes, as huge chunk of the immigrants who migrate to Canada from India belong to the economic class.
+The economic immigration program is divided into various categories, but we will only discuss the two important and popular programs which are as follows:

 - Federal – These immigrants may Settle in any province or territory in Canada except Quebec